Starting Your Financial Future Together

 You can also view a short video provided NASAA on the importance of naming a trusted contact.

-your life savings with anyone, it is important to know what questions to ask and how to verify the answers, which can save you time, frustration and most importantly, potential financial loss due to unsuitable investments and fraud.
+It is important to know what questions to ask and how to verify the answers, which can save you time, frustration and most importantly, potential financial loss due to unsuitable investments and fraud.

 Read more about how to choose and monitor an investment professional.